 Heart murmurs Physical Examination (sounds caused by turbulent blood flow through the heart) develop in about half of the people who have tumors that develop near or on a heart valve (such as myxomas and fibromas) because blood does not flow through the valve normally.
 Heart tumors that block the valves, compress the heart, or affect the muscular wall of the heart can lead to heart failure, causing shortness of breath and swelling of the legs.
 Those affecting the electrical system in the heart can cause abnormal heart rhythms, causing palpitations or fainting.
 If blood flow through the heart is decreased by a tumor blocking the valves or by a tumor in the pericardium compressing the heart, people may develop low blood pressure Low Blood Pressure Low blood pressure is blood pressure low enough to cause symptoms such as dizziness and fainting.
 Very low blood pressure can cause damage to organs, a process called shock.
 Various drugs and... read more , leading to dizziness and fainting.

 Heart tumors, especially myxomas Myxomas A myxoma is a noncancerous primary heart tumor, usually irregular in shape and jellylike in consistency.
 People may feel short of breath or faint, or they may have fever or weight loss.
 Doctors... read more and sometimes fibroelastomas, may degenerate so that pieces of them break off and travel through the bloodstream (becoming emboli).
 Emboli may lodge in small arteries and block blood flow.
 Also, blood clots that form on the surface of tumors, such as myxomas, may break off as emboli and block arteries.
 Symptoms due to emboli depend on where the material goes and therefore which tissues or organs are affected by the blocked artery.
-For example, emboli that block an artery in the brain can cause a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more .
+For example, emboli that block an artery in the brain can cause a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more .

 Diagnosis of Heart Tumors